tabbassidaloii/BridgeDbDemoBioSB2022/scripts/1-identifier_mapping_transcriptomics/identifier_mapping_transcriptomics.md

 if(!"reshape2" %in% installed.packages()) install.packages("reshape2")
 if(!"ggplot2" %in% installed.packages()) install.packages("ggplot2")

-#load installed libraries
+#Load installed libraries
 suppressPackageStartupMessages({
-  library(rstudioapi) # interface for interacting with RStudio IDE with R code. library(org.Hs.eg.db) #This is the organism annotation package ("org") for Homo sapiens ("Hs"), organized as an AnnotationDbi   package ("db"), using Entrez Gene IDs ("eg") as primary key. library(AnnotationDbi) # for connecting and querying annotation databases library(BridgeDbR) #This is the BridgeDb annotation package containing multiple species, using Ensembl Gene IDs ("En") as primary key.
+  library(rstudioapi) #Interface for interacting with RStudio IDE with R code. library(org.Hs.eg.db) #This is the organism annotation package ("org") for Homo sapiens ("Hs"), organized as an AnnotationDbi   package ("db"), using Entrez Gene IDs ("eg") as primary key. library(AnnotationDbi) #For connecting and querying annotation databases library(BridgeDbR) #This is the BridgeDb annotation package containing multiple species, using Ensembl Gene IDs ("En") as primary key.
 Current release: v2.6.0 library(dplyr) library(rmarkdown)